omniaintranet/OmniaDocsG2/general-assets/creating-app-templates/index.rst

 .. image:: publishing-edit-properties-v7.png

-+ **Property Set**: Select property set here.
++ **Property set**: Select property set here.
 The properties in the set can or will have to be filled in when an app is created from this template, depending on settings for the property.
 The property sets are set up using the tenant settings.
 See this page for more information: :doc:`Property sets </admin-settings/tenant-settings/properties/property-sets/index>`

 When you have selected a property set something like the following is shown: